paypal/PayPal-Cordova-Plugin/README.md

-# PayPal SDK Cordova Plug-in
+# PayPal SDK Cordova/Phonegap Plug-in

 Installation
 ------------

-The PayPal SDK Cordova Plugin adds support for the PayPal SDK on iOS and Android platforms.
+The PayPal SDK Cordova/Phonegap Plugin adds support for the PayPal SDK on iOS and Android platforms.
 It uses the native PayPal Mobile SDK libraries, which you must also download.
 Cordova plugin management will set up all the required capabilities/frameworks for the project.
 The only bit left for you to do is to add necessary files, as described below.

 1. Download the [PayPal iOS SDK](https://github.com/paypal/PayPal-iOS-SDK).